tannerregan/world_nightlights/README.md

 1. the path names for your local machine
 2. the geographical area of interest (AOI) for your project: default is the whole world (excluding Antarctica)

-Make sure to run in an environment with the following prerequisties.
+Make sure to run in an environment with the following prerequisites.

 ### 1.2.
 Python Prerequisites
 - Python 3.x